SemanticLab/semanticlab.github.io/blog_ner_demo.md

 docker-compose up
 ```

-These tools take a lot of RAM to function, you would need to have around 16-20GB of RAM to run all of them.
+These tools take a lot of RAM to function, so you would need to have around 16-20GB of RAM to run all of them.
 You can also edit the `docker-compose.yml` file to only run specific tools.

 You can also install this on a temporary server from a provider like Digital Ocean or Amazon’s AWS.
-Here is a quick tutorial on running it on a Ubuntu Linux system.
+Here is a quick tutorial on running it on an Ubuntu Linux system.

 ### Server Tutorial

-I’m going to use Digital Ocean (http://digitalocean.com/) and spin up a server with enough RAM, I’m going to use one running Ubuntu 16.04.4 x64 with 32GB of RAM.
+I’m going to use Digital Ocean (http://digitalocean.com/) and spin up a server with enough RAM.
+I’m going to use one running Ubuntu 16.04.4 x64 with 32GB of RAM.

 SSH to the server
 ```